williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/implicit.md

 # Implementing the Implicit Flow

-If you are building a Single-page Application (SPA), then the implicit flow is the recommended method for controlling access between your SPA and a resource server.
+If you are building a Single-Page Application (SPA), then the implicit flow is the recommended method for controlling access between your SPA and a resource server.

 At a high-level, this flow has the following steps: